OFFSHORE WIND PROJECTS

 - BOEM issues a Record of Decision

-Operational Projects and Projects Under Review as of June 18, 2020
+Operational Projects and Projects Under Review (last edit: September 16, 2020)

 This information is derived from public sources including BOEM’s website and the websites of individual offshore wind developers.